fbpx

 Venice is filled with canals, more than 400 bridges and cobblestone streets, so having the right footwear is essential, as is wearing the right comfy clothes.

-On our trip to Venice, we will spend time walking around the narrow lanes and on boats and gondolas exploring the vineyard and small villages nearby.
+On our trip to Venice, we will spend time walking around the narrow lanes, on boats and gondolas and exploring the vineyards and small villages nearby.

-So when thinking about what to pack for Venice, you should bear in mind that high heels and cosmopolitan urban outfits are most suitable for Milan than Venice is an old world glam affair, especially our trip.
+So when thinking about what to pack for Venice, you should bear in mind that high heels and cosmopolitan urban outfits are more suitable for Milan, rather than Venice which has a more “old world glam” affair, especially on our trip.

 What to expect in the summer months in Venice